aristov/htmlmodule/README.md

 ## Main Features

 - The power of OOP
-- Convenient, JS-compatible syntax
+- Convenient JS-compatible syntax
-- There is no virtual DOM, but [morphdom](https://www.npmjs.com/package/morphdom) used under the hood
+- No virtual DOM ([morphdom](https://www.npmjs.com/package/morphdom) under the hood)
 - API to build your own high-level components
 - No extra markup in the result HTML
 - Small footprint, 13KB after gzip